MCV test featured image showing lavender-top blood tube and CBC report with MCV highlighted.

 • Collection Tube: Lavender-top EDTA tube

-Blood is drawn from a vein in the arm.
-The test is quick, routine and generally part of a CBC report.
-Most labs deliver results on the same day.
+Blood is collected from a vein, usually in the arm.
+The procedure is routine and is typically performed as part of a CBC.
+Results are often available the same day.

 Test Preparation